FredJones4/vtol_ctrl_ros2/README.md

 The ```px4_ros_com``` and ```px4_msgs``` are provided by PX4 and should not be altered.

-If you are going to add a new node, follow the instructions found at Steps 2.2 to 2.4 on https://docs.ros.org/en/humble/Tutorials/Beginner-Client-Libraries/Writing-A-Simple-Py-Publisher-And-Subscriber.html
+If you are going to write a new node, follow the instructions found at Steps 2 on https://docs.ros.org/en/humble/Tutorials/Beginner-Client-Libraries/Writing-A-Simple-Py-Publisher-And-Subscriber.html